simo101/CardScanner/README.md

 ```<plugin spec="https://github.com/card-io/card.io-Cordova-Plugin.git" source="git"/>```

-The widegt needs to be placed in a dataview.
-If you require the expiry, cvv and cardholders name you will need to select the appropriate attribute selected.
+The widget needs to be placed in a dataview.
+If you require the expiry, cvv and cardholders name you will need to select the appropriate attribute.

 ### Data
 ![Data Setup][1]